 - Salt: cuts through the sweetness.
 I always add salt to my desserts

-- Egg Yolk: The main binding agent and add a slight richness to the crumble topping and base.
-If doubling the recipe then adds a whole beaten egg into your mixture.
+- Egg Yolk: The main binding agent adds a slight richness to the crumble topping and base.
+If doubling the recipe, add a whole beaten egg into your mixture.

 For the Filling:

-- Strawberries and Rhubarb: When baked together these breakdown and their juices merge to create a sweet jammy filling.
+- Strawberries and Rhubarb: When baked together, this breakdown and their juices merge to create a sweet, jammy filling.

 - Cornstarch: Helps to thicken the filling.
-Strawberries can contain a high water content and the cornstarch stops it from becoming too watery.
+Strawberries contain high water content, and the cornstarch stops them from becoming too watery.

 How do you make these crumble bars?

 I am such a fan of crumble bars as they combine the tastes of a fruit pie in a really easy manner of making.
 With no need for pie pastry that requires refrigeration and waiting times.
-This beautiful crumble bar can be made in 15 minutes only.
+This beautiful crumble bar can be made in only 15 minutes.
 Quick and easy!
 We looooove quick and easy desserts around here.

 Step 1 Make the crumble base and topping.